mountainvictor/mountainvictor.github.io/_posts/2024-08-01-cobalt-lake-5040-peak.md

 ## Final Checks before Starting

-1) Dress for thhe weather: We made sure our backpacks were covered properly with rain covers, and changed into our waterproof rain shell and rain pants.
+1) Dress for the weather: We made sure our backpacks were covered properly with rain covers, and changed into our waterproof rain shell and rain pants.
 We also wore breathable, sweat-wicking base layers - from experience, the least pleasant thing hiking in the rain is overheating in damp, form-fitting base layers.
 2) Bring abundant water - 1L ~ 1.5L recommended.
 For example, We went through 1L of water each for the hike up with 35L and 50L backpacks respectively.
 3) Bring bug repellent spray: Lots of mosquitos on the trail, and they tend to be worse during sunset/sunrise.
 4) Download any map you may need beforehand - without saying, there is no cell reception throughout the trail.